Keep up to date with everything IiB, sign up to our mailing list

 use phone, online services, or apps to contact your GP surgery or other NHS services

-From 4 July, maintain social distance whenever possible of ‘one metre plus’.
+Maintain social distance whenever possible of ‘one metre plus’.
 This means staying one metre apart, plus mitigations which reduce the risk of transmission.

 touch your eyes, nose or mouth if your hands are not clean

-meet outdoors with more than six people from outside your household
+meet outdoors with more than 6 people

 There are two main routes by which people can spread the virus: